riiswa/riiswa.github.io/source/_posts/mass-story-viewer.md

 ## Story viewing

-instabot really makes story viewing easier with the method `bot.watch_users_reels(USER_ID)`, which takes a user id as a parameter and returns a boolean that represents the success of look.
+instabot really makes story viewing easier with the method `bot.watch_users_reels(USER_ID)`, which takes a user id as a parameter and returns a boolean that represents the success of the viewing.

 It's therefore very easy to combine user targeting with story viewing taking the hashtag filter: